MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-troubleshooting-soap-odata-ui-pages.md

 ## Do not use Microsoft pages as SOAP/OData APIs

-The [!INCLUDE[prod_short](../includes/prod_short.md)] application evolves over time and as part if this, changes happen to the user interface.
+The [!INCLUDE[prod_short](../includes/prod_short.md)] application evolves over time and changes happen to the user interface as part of this.
 This means that the page structure and fields might also change when interacting with the page from a web service client and it is not something you can depend on being stable over time.

 If you require a stable API on a page in the [!INCLUDE[prod_short](../includes/prod_short.md)] application, you have two options: